Amiraelhoufy/Amiraelhoufy/README.md

 - 📫 You can always reach me at **amirag.wasfi@gmail.com**

 - 📄 Curious about my work life?
 My LinkedIn is an open book!
-If you're hiring, feel free to connect and request my resume."
-[Amira's Linkedin] (https://www.linkedin.com/in/amira-elhoufy/).
+If you're hiring, feel free to connect and request my resume [Amira's Linkedin](https://www.linkedin.com/in/amira-elhoufy/)

 <!--
 **Amiraelhoufy/Amiraelhoufy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.